Why Am I Lonely? Possible Answers And Solutions

 Why Am I Lonely?

-Biology.
-Those who argue for the evolutionary definition of loneliness might say loneliness is the way nature ensures people continue to make new connections, mate, and produce offspring, thereby perpetuating the human species.
+- Biology.
+Those who argue for the evolutionary definition of loneliness might say loneliness can be the way that nature can ensure people continue to make new connections, mate and produce offspring—possibly perpetuating the human species.

-Your genetic makeup.
-People who argue for genetic causes might say it is ingrained in your DNA and is as much a part of your humanness as the color of your eyes.
+- Your genetic makeup.
+People who argue for genetic causes may say that loneliness can be ingrained in one’s DNA and can be as much a part of one’s humanness as eye color.

-Social media.
-Some contend that the advent of social media and countless other ways to communicate makes it far more difficult to experience satisfaction with yourself, your surroundings, and your relationships, which can all contribute to feeling lonely.
+- Social media.
+Some believe that the advent of social media and countless other ways to communicate can make it more difficult to experience satisfaction with yourself, your surroundings and your relationships—which can all contribute to feeling lonely.